oceanicsdotio/oceanics.io/README.md

 Queries on indexes produce a **cursor** which is used to iterate through records.
 Cursors contain information about the object store and index, include the position and direction within the sequence.

 ## Spatial data structures

 Most of the frontend features are related to space.
 Screen space, real space, and the representation of real space in screen space.

 We use a number of spatial data structures, algorithms, and approaches to provide excellent performance.
 The goal is to always support average devices on flaky networks.

-### Right-triangulated Irregular Networks (RTIN)
+### Right-triangulated irregular networks

 The numerical simulations we use are executed on triangular meshes or multidimensional arrays (aka "raster" or "texture" data).
-For optimizing visualization and on-the-fly calculations in the browser we instead use specialized meshes like the right-triangulated irregular network.
+For optimizing visualization and on-the-fly calculations in the browser we instead use specialized meshes like the right-triangulated irregular network (RTIN).

-hierarchal data structure

-height values

-assume exact representation

-alternate to sub-grid, or TIN

-subset of points forming right isosceles triangle

-multiresolution surface rendering

-RTIN partitions in dataset
+This is a hierarchal data structure for representing a regular rectilinear grid as a triangulation.
+For the purposes of visualization, the height values at the grid points are assumed to be exactly correct.

+This is a form of multi-resolution surface rendering which forms right isosceles triangles from a subset of the points.
+Multiple partitioning schemes within the representation allow for changing the resultion dynamically.

-square into triangles
+The algorithm to decompose a square into triangles is:

-fisrt divide along NW-SE
+1. first divide along NW-SE

-new partitions are formed by spling non-terminal triangles
+2. form partitions by splitting triangles larger than the minimum size

-terminal value from underlying data

-split T from right angle to midpoint of hypoenuse
+3. split T from right angle to midpoint of hypoenuse

-if edge point causes neighbor (R) to become a quad, propagate
+4. if edge point causes neighbor (R) to become a quad, propagate

-if euqal size, process stops, else if R larger, continue to propagate
+5. if equal size stop, else if R larger continue to propagate

-[4.8.8] laves net

-tother types: square (4^4), 30-60-90 (4.6.12), equilateral (6^3)

-square/eq, single refinement will split all cells
+This is also called a `4*8^2` Laves net.
+Laves nets are tessellation methods where every subdivision has a similar shape.
+The numbers are the maximum splits that occur along each side of the reference shape.
+Squares are `4^4`, 30-60-90 triangles are `4.6.12` and equilateral triangles are `6^3`.

-therefore cannot form a continuous non-uniform partition

-for 4.8.8 split effects at most 2 triangles of each size

-in 4.6.12, at most 12 of each equal and larger
+Squares and equilateral triangles cannot form a continuous non-uniform partition, because any split with recursively divide all cells.
+The `4.8^2` will change at most 2 of each size triangle, while `4.6.12` change 12 or fewer of each equal and larger size.

-binary tree

-each triangle in partition is a leaf

-root is square

-left(0)/right(1) is determined by side of splitting ray

-splits are from hypot to right vert

-from a parent triangle ordered CCW with v3 as right angle

-left -> (v3, v1, m), right -> (v2, v3, m)
+In practice, this is implemented as a binary tree, with triangles as leaves.
+The root node is the square.
+Each half of a split polygon is labelled `left`/`right` according to the side of splitting ray that it is on.

+Splits are from the hypotenuse to the `right` vertex.
+From a parent ordered counter clockwise with the right-angled vertex labeleld v_3, the `left` partition is (v_3, v_1, m), and `right` is (v_2, v_3, m)